Lego Minecraft: Bigfigs

+Launch

+Following the released of Minecraft Micro World (set number: 21102) for Lego Cuusoo in 2012, the Lego Minecraft theme revealed at San Diego Comic-Con and was launched in September 2013.
+As part of a marketing campaign, the Lego Group released two sets based on Minecraft.

 Toy line

 Construction sets

-According to Bricklink, The Lego Group released 106 playsets and promotional polybags as part of the Lego Minecraft theme.
+According to BrickLink and Brickset, The Lego Group released 177 playsets and promotional polybags as part of the Lego Minecraft theme.

 Lego Ideas sets

-In 2012, Minecraft Micro World (set number: 21102) was released on 1 June 2012 as a part Lego Ideas theme and based on the video game Minecraft.
-First set to start a new Lego Minecraft theme.
+Minecraft Micro World (set number: 21102) was released on 1 June 2012 with a Lego Ideas theme and based on the video game Minecraft.
+It was the first set to start a new Lego Minecraft theme.

 Lego BrickHeadz sets

 Steve & Creeper (set number: 41612) was released in August 2018 as part of the Lego BrickHeadz theme and based on the Minecraft video game.
 The set consists of 160 pieces and 2 baseplates.

-In March 2023, Alex (set number: 40624), Llama (set number: 40625) and Zombie (set number: 40626) were be released on 1 April 2023.
+On 1 April 2023, Alex (set number: 40624), Llama (set number: 40625) and Zombie (set number: 40626) were released.

+Web shorts

+The product line was accompanied by a series of animated short films that was released on YouTube.